 - a.
 Persons who have been divorced more than once and who seek to be remarried in the Church may expect a broader, more protracted process before the possible granting of permission.
 This process is not intended to be punitive, but to assure that the pastoral concerns of the Church and the needs of the couple are attended to. - b.
 The priest who intends to officiate at the wedding must satisfy the conditions set forth in the previous section (G. Marriage of Persons Divorced Once).
 In addition, the priest must: - i) Determine that the parties to the proposed marriage have undergone a serious course of counseling; - ii) Provide a narrative relating the pertinent circumstances which support an ecclesiastical wedding in this case; - iii) Obtain from each of the parties a narrative relating the pertinent circumstances supporting their desire to form a Christian marriage. - c.
-The priest will submit all documentation to the Bishop and the Standing Committee (acting as the Council of Advice), which may require the couple to appear before it.
-(See APPENDIX F: PETITION TO REMARRY (2), pg.
-41, for the petition form.) - d.
-The Standing Committee will advise the Bishop in writing of its findings before the Bishop may grant permission to the priest to solemnize the vows of marriage. - e.
-The priest will notify the Bishop immediately when the marriage has been solemnized. - f.
+The priest will submit all documentation to the Bishop.
+(See APPENDIX D: PETITION TO REMARRY (2), pg.
+36, for the petition form.) - d.
+The priest will notify the Bishop immediately when the marriage has been solemnized. - e.
 Petitions for permission to bless marriages of those who have been divorced more than once, but who have been married by civil authority may be submitted to the Bishop by priests of this Diocese. - i) A letter, summarizing the circumstances of the marriage, and stating that the couple has been instructed in the Church's teaching on marriage, must be submitted by the priest who will bless the marriage. - ii) A period of discipline of not less than one year is required, during which the couple is expected to show their sincerity of commitment by regular attendance at services of worship, financial support of the Church, prayer, and involvement in the life of the congregation.
-The time of discipline shall be determined to have been met by the Bishop and Rector/Vicar in consultation.
+The time of discipline shall be determined to have been met by the Bishop and Rector/Vicar in consultation. - f) The Bishop will not normally authorize the remarriage of individuals who have more than two living spouses.